Personalized Robotic Object Rearrangement from Scene Context: Evaluation on PARSEC Scenarios

 \section{Evaluation on PARSEC Scenarios}

 We utilize k-fold cross-validation to evaluate the rearrangement methods presented in Table~\ref{tab:rearrangement}.
 Each fold in the cross-validation set includes a training set $\mathcal{D}_{train}$ and test set $\mathcal{D}_{test}$.
 We conduct two experiments -- the KnownEnv and NovelEnvCategory experiments -- to evaluate adaptation to user preferences in previously seen and unseen environments.
 We generate each fold by excluding the examples from one of five users per environment category and examples of all users from one of three environment categories from training respectively.
 On average, each fold in KnownEnv contains 2806 $\mathcal{D}_{train}$ and 701 $\mathcal{D}_{test}$ examples, and each fold in NovelEnvCategory contains 2338 $\mathcal{D}_{train}$ and 1169 $\mathcal{D}_{test}$ examples.
 In each fold, we separate arrangement examples of a random user from $\mathcal{D}_{train}$ as a validation set $\mathcal{D}_{val}$, resulting in approximately 85 $\mathcal{D}_{val}$ examples per fold.
-We performed early-stopping when training models via the average $SED$ metric calculated on $\mathcal{D}_{val}$ examples.
+We applied early stopping during model training based on the average number of misplaced objects calculated on $\mathcal{D}_{val}$ examples.

 CF+ and NeatNet are trained and evaluated on the same environment instance in KnownEnv and do not generalize to new environments.
-In contrast, TidyBot-Random, APRICOT-NonInteractive, and ContextSortLM are neither trained nor provided examples from this dataset and are always evaluated on unseen users and environments.
+In contrast, TidyBot-Random, APRICOT-NonInteractive, and ContextSortLM are neither trained nor provided examples from this dataset and are always evaluated on unseen users and environments~\footnote{ContextSortLM, APRICOT-NonInteractive, and TidyBot-Random use the \textit{gpt-4-0613} model.}.